-Often I am rather surprised how conventional many creative businesses are when it comes to doing their business planning or working on their business.
+But fairly often I am rather surprised how conventional many creative businesses are when it comes to doing their business planning or working ON their business.

-What creative techniques can you use to develop your creative business?
-To become more creative in creating the business you want?
+What creative techniques do you use to develop your creative business?

 And what do you do when you get ‘stuck’ or the ‘blank page’ hits you?

-Keep a journal for a while and make notes to identify when and where you are most creative, and then when you feel down use that to trigger yourself into a more creative mood.
+Keep a journal for a while and make notes to identify WHEN and WHERE you are at your most creative, and then (when you feel down) use that to trigger yourself into a more creative mood.

-Often repetitive work that you do with your body (e.g. gardening, cooking, ironing, walking, dancing) get you into a more creative mood.
+Often repetitive work that you do with your body (e.g. gardening, cooking, ironing, walking, dancing) can get you also back into a more creative mood.

 Anxiety, worries, negative emotions, and self-sabotaging voices are often absolute creativity killers.
 Thinking too much in general doesn’t help!
 Get out of your head and into your body, and your creativity will flow much easier.

 But funnily enough many creatives need a bit of stress and a bit of time pressure to get out of their procrastination mood!

 You might like to check out our book review of Breakthrough if you are stuck. (the image comes from that book)